uwerat/vnc-eglfs/README.md

 The main problem of the [Qt VNC platform plugin]( https://doc.qt.io/qt-5/qpa.html ) is that it does not support OpenGL.
-All rendering is done with the fallback [software renderer]( https://doc.qt.io/QtQuick2DRenderer ).
+All rendering is done with the fallback [software renderer]( https://doc.qt.io/QtQuick2DRenderer ). with the following
-This leads to the following
 [limitations]( https://doc.qt.io/QtQuick2DRenderer/qtquick2drenderer-limitations.html ):

-- native OpenGL code just fails

-    - custom scene graph nodes usually do not have a fallback implementation
+Even worse: custom scene graph nodes usually do not offer a fallback implementation.
-    - shaders do not work in general

-- performance aspects

-    A minor issue for a VNC scenario, where the network bandwidth is usually the bottleneck

 The implementation of the [RFB]( https://github.com/rfbproto/rfbproto/blob/master/rfbproto.rst ) is incomplete: